How to Reinstate Your Suspended Drivers License in Nebraska

 Adult motorists may get NE suspended drivers licenses as a result of a higher BAC level than expected.
 The average BAC level for drivers older than 21 years of age is 0.08 percent.
-Drivers, who submit to the test and get higher result than allowed, will receive a Nebraska driving license suspension.
+Drivers who submit to the test and get a higher result than allowed will receive a Nebraska driving license suspension.

 Younger Than 21